Teaching journalists

 headquarters, the copper who was showing us round casually pointed to another officer and said ‘There’s the chap who arrested the Ripper’.
 Wow!
 All the girls could happily have hugged him!

-letter pages . . .
+on luxury hotels . . .